conjurinc/debify/README.md

 COMMANDS
     clean          - Clean current working directory of non-Git-managed files config         - Show the given configuration
-    detect-version - Auto-detect and print the repository verison help           - Shows a list of commands or help for one command initconfig     - Initialize the config file using current global options package        - Build a debian package for a project
+    detect-version - Auto-detect and print the repository version help           - Shows a list of commands or help for one command initconfig     - Initialize the config file using current global options package        - Build a debian package for a project